tangledhelix/DP_pascal/README.md

 .it p.
 103: added missing quote mark based on context and 1875 Chatto & Windus edition (written in letters of gold.”)
 .it p.
 104: changed “terrribly” to “terribly” (I am terribly afraid) .it p.
 110: changed “nnmber” to “number” (the number of our offences) .it p.
+143: changed “Filiutus” to “Filiutius” (as Filiutius says.)
+.it p.
 146: added missing quote mark based on context and 1875 Chatto & Windus edition (gone into desuetude’) .it p.
 168: changed “sylllogism” to “syllogism” (a syllogism in due form,) .it p.
 204: added missing quote mark based on context and 1875 Chatto & Windus edition (than to live well.’)